- May 16, 2025

 7. Shri Shatrunjaya Temples:

-The Shatrunjaya Temple is situated in Shatrunjaya, Palitana, and it is quite popular due to its holiest presence and the visit of the Jain community.
-Many Jains also believe that visiting the temple will offer them Nirvana or salvation; however, the temple is carved with 863 marbles all around and is dedicated to Rishabha.
-Moreover, the best time to visit the Shatrunjaya temple in Gujarat is considered to be throughout the year.
+The Shatrunjaya Temple is situated in Shatrunjaya, Palitana, and is quite popular for its holiest presence and the visits of the Jain community.
+Many Jains also believe that visiting the temple will offer them Nirvana or salvation; however, the temple is carved from 863 marble blocks and is dedicated to Rishabha.
+Moreover, the best time to visit the Shatrunjaya temple in Gujarat is considered to be year-round.

 See also: 10 Most Iconic Temples in Maharashtra